anthumchris/web-dev-shell/README.md

 # Web Developer Shell

 Quickly develop and test modern HTML, CSS, and JavaScript in a fast, local web environment.
-Intended for new or experienced developers.
+Intended for both new and experienced developers.

 ## Prerequesites
 1. Install [NodeJS/NPM](https://nodejs.org/en/download/current/), if needed.